gourabkumarpatro/FairRec_www_2020/README.md

 ACM Transactions on the Web (TWEB).
 2021 Dec 21;16(2):1-34.<br>

-You can use any of the following bibtex.<br>
+You can use the following bibtex.<br>
 ```tex
 @inproceedings{10.1145/3366423.3380196,
 author = {Patro, Gourab K and Biswas, Arpita and Ganguly, Niloy and Gummadi, Krishna P. and Chakraborty, Abhijnan},